-Whether your future career lies in financial services or elsewhere, the Cambridge University Economics course aims to develop your knowledge of the workings of economic systems along with a sense of the economic dimensions of social and political issues.
+Whether your future career lies in financial services or elsewhere, Cambridge’s Economics course aims to develop your knowledge of the workings of economic systems along with a sense of the economic dimensions of social and political issues.
 While the specialised nature of this degree enables you to concentrate on studying economics in considerable depth, the course recognizes that economists need to employ modes of thought and techniques drawn from many other disciplines, among them history, politics, mathematics and statistics, and philosophy.

 Economics at Churchill

-Nobel Laureates in Economics at Churchill
+Nobel Laureates at Churchill

 Bob Solow (from MIT), responsible for the famous ‘Solow growth’ model, has been an Overseas Fellow on several occasions and continues to keep in touch; the late Ken Arrow, famous for his ‘impossibility theorem’, was an Honorary Fellow; and the French-born American economist Gerard Debreu was a visiting Fellow.
 The 2016 Nobel Laureate, Oliver Hart (now at Harvard), was an early teaching Fellow and is now an Honorary Fellow.